k2controls/piRover01/sp1t/w02/index.md

     - [Creating A Remote Connection](https://k2controls.github.io/RAMcommon/remote_desktop/CreatingARemoteConnection.pdf){:target="_blank"}
     - [Connecting to a Wi-AP](https://k2controls.github.io/RAMcommon/wifi/){:target="_blank"}
     - These links are in the Tools section on Moodle.
-  - You must be able to connect by next Thursday.
-Submit "I can connect!" desktop image.
+  - You must be able to connect by next Tuesday.
-   -->
+    - Visit NMC Makerspace if you are having issues.
+Saturday hours are 10:30 to 3:00.

 ---

 ### Assignments